Free French Africa

 Free French Africa (Afrique française libre, sometimes abbreviated to AFL) was the political entity which collectively represented the colonial territories of French Equatorial Africa and Cameroon under the control of Free France in World War II.

 It provided a political and territorial base for Free France and strengthened General Charles de Gaulle's international position.
 It made a major contribution to the war effort by financing the French Resistance, by the contribution of its many soldiers to the Free French Forces, and by the military exploitation of its installations and territories.

-Because of its geographical location, Free French Africa offered a considerable asset to the Allies, favoring military operations from Chad in the Western Desert Campaign in Egypt and Libya, as well as facilitating communications across the continent, thus giving British colonies the ability to communicate with each other.
+Because of its geographical location, Free French Africa offered a considerable asset to the Allies, favouring military operations from Chad in the Western Desert Campaign in Egypt and Libya, as well as facilitating communications across the continent, thus giving British colonies the ability to communicate with each other.

 History and territories

-During the Second World War, following the Appeal of 18 June, 1940, general Charles de Gaulle called for the continuation of the fight with the hopes of relying on the vast size of the French empire and its many colonies in Africa.
+During the Second World War, following the Appeal of 18 June, 1940, General Charles de Gaulle called for the continuation of the fight with the hopes of relying on the vast size of the French empire and its many colonies in Africa.

 The commander-in-chief of the French forces in North Africa, Charles Noguès, eventually gave up the fight after previously giving speeches showing his desire to continue.
-After giving in to the Vichy regime, and supporting Pétain, French West Africa also gave in after losing the Battle of Dakar.
+After giving in to the Vichy regime, and supporting Philippe Pétain, French West Africa also gave in after losing the Battle of Dakar.

 French Equatorial Africa, on the other hand, progressively rallied towards Free France under the leadership of Félix Éboué, the governor of the French colony of Chad.
 On 3 July 1940 he wrote to de Gaulle expressing his desire to continue the fight.
 And on 26 August 1940 with the support of Colonel Marchand and Henri Laurentie, he officially proclaimed that Chad was a part of Free France.
 This provided Free France with territory where it could exercise sovereignty and raise troops.

 On the same day of the official regrouping of Chad to Free France, Philippe Leclerc de Hauteclocque landed in Douala, taking control of the territory on the following day, effectively making Cameroon a part of Free France.
-After the addition of Cameroon, the French Congo, led by colonel de Larminat, on August 28, and Ubangi-Shari (present day Central African Republic) followed suit On 29 August 1940, the government of Free French Africa was created by colonel de Larminat.
+After the addition of Cameroon, the French Congo, led by Colonel Edgard de Larminat, on August 28, and Ubangi-Shari (present day Central African Republic) followed suit On 29 August 1940, the government of Free French Africa was created by Colonel de Larminat.

 Gabon did not initially join Free France, and remained loyal to Vichy.
 But, in November 1940, under Leclerc, Free France led an offensive attack in Gabon, and after fighting from the 9th to the 10th, Gabon was forced to join Free France.